 A Spiritual Foundation

 The spiritual foundation of treatment is modeled after Alcoholics Anonymous.
 We acknowledge the need for spiritual healing as well as physical and cognitive healing.
 Spiritual healing takes place in facing the truth, relying on a power greater than ourselves, and working with others.
-In addition to the spiritual principles of AA, we offer the options of daily meditation classes, Seekers sunrise meetings and a Christian Focus tract that meets several times each week.
+In addition to the spiritual principles of AA, we offer the options of daily meditation classes, Seekers sunrise meetings and a Christian Focus group that meets several times each week.
 Worship services are offered on campus each Sunday.
 We believe a spiritual experience is the ultimate goal of the treatment/recovery process.
 Engaging in a spiritual program of action during treatment and after treatment is the best way to maintain recovery.

 Big Book Study